 Our guarantee: everyone learns something new, whether it’s your first opera or your 101st!
-Beginning 90 minutes before curtain, join Education Director Sue Elliott on an interactive exploration of the context, music, and real-world resonance of each mainstage opera.
-You’re sure to benefit from her “insider tips” and discussions of theater magic.
+Beginning 90 minutes before curtain, join a member of our Education department on an interactive exploration of the context, music, and real-world resonance of each mainstage opera.
+You’re sure to benefit from “insider tips” and discussions of theater magic.
 These entertaining and engaging presentations will take you on a journey inside the music, behind the scenes, and onstage with performers – all without leaving the comfort of the Nesholm Family Lecture Hall.
 Know before you go – buy your pre-performance tickets today!

 Opera InQUIZitive: Mythic Edition!

 A Seattle Opera Adult Education & Trivia Series

 Join Seattle Opera for this season’s free Adult Education & Trivia series—an exploration of music and myth, with plenty of fun and games to boot!
 Jonathan Dean, author of Seattle Opera’s supertitles and Spotlight Guides, and Tony Kay, critic, trivia master, and NW champion film fanatic, will lead inquisitive minds through a series of mythic archetypes, ranging from beloved operas to pop culture, with nightly trivia games such as “What’s My Line,” “Wait, Wait...Don’t Tell Me” and “Jeopardy.”

 October 28, 2014: The Devil – Don Juan and Friends